urbandroid-team/sleep-docs/docs/sleep_basic/sleep_noise_recording.md

 * **Noise statistics** - starts computing long-term noise statistics (the volume level is displayed under each sleep record in %)
 * **Storage path** - a path to your recorings saved on your device
 * **Automatic delete** - deletes all unstarred recordings
-* **Volume gain** -  boosts noise recording volume when recordings are too quiet while tracking with sonar

 ---
 ## How to...